docutils/docutils/sandbox/manpage-writer/README.txt

 * new lines in general.

-  Consecutive blank lines are megred by the viewer but not on printouts.
+  Consecutive blank lines are merged by the viewer but not on printouts.
   So one has to be cautious.
 This is most disturbing when printing postscript.

+  NOTE:

+    1. Roff requests only work when at line start.
+    2. But consecutive blank lines are merged by the viewer but not on printouts.

+    So try the rule start new lines in ``visit_``-functions, but only if necessary.
+E.g. ``field-names`` are already on a new line because of docutils structure.

+* Indentation, left margin:

+  The writer includes two macros ``.INDENT`` and ``.UNINDENT`` that keep track of the indentation in roff-code, for line-blocks python keeps track of it.
+WHAT should be the preferred way ?

+Open issues
+'''''''''''

+* nonproportial font for verbatim
 * line ends around email or web addresses in texts.
   How to distinguish something is inline or not ?